plone/documentation/docs/install/source.md

 Checkout a Plone package
-: If you want to checkout a Plone package (not add-on) for development, this section is for you.
+: If you want to checkout a Plone Core package for development, this section is for you.

   Add the Plone package you want to check out in {file}`mx.ini`.